Composite image of a Modern Control room indoors 322717_ABMS_Command_Room_1_120720.psd

 ASSESS

-Platforms: The effects of the attack are evaluated using cloud-based tools, intelligence from the network, and information gathered at the engagement location.
+Platforms: The effects of the attack are evaluated using cloud-based tools, intelligence from the network and information gathered at the engagement location.

 Operators: Boeing’s BMOS tasks all-domain assets to provide updated video and sensor information from the engagement location based on their location and available sensors.

-Networks: Boeing’s CaaS prioritizes the battle damage assessment video and sensor data amongst other high-priority network data traffic to ensure continuity of theater operations and follow-on decisions.
+Networks: Boeing’s CaaS prioritizes the battle damage assessment video and sensor data among other high-priority network data traffic to ensure continuity of theater operations and follow-on decisions.
 Data from the engagement is transmitted to the cloud to support future machine learning activities for the warfighter’s autonomous agents.

 Phase 6